Cleod9/importjs/README.md

 console.log(CircDepB.getCircDepA());
 ```

 I call this technique **deferred dependency injection**.
 It demonstrates how easily you could simplify circular dependency usage without appearing as "hacky" as other libraries.
-Of course these types of dependencies are not best practice, but I think this mechanism can save a lot of time in the rare case where you might want to use it.
+Of course these types of dependencies are not best practice, but I think this mechanism can save a lot of headaches in the rare case where you might want to use it.

 ## Further Examples ##